ajhalili2006/RecapTime-TelegramBot/README.md

 your target folder.
 - The setup is finished!
 See [this documentation about pyTelegramBotAPI on GitHub](https://github.com/eternnoir/pyTelegramBotAPI#readme) on how to set up it.
 Please skip the installation steps, as this pyTelegramBotAPI is pre-loaded here.
-- When you remixed the code on Glitch, it will automatically deployed and available online to work for your Teegram bot.
+- When you remixed the code on Glitch, it will automatically deployed and available online to work for your Telegram bot.

 ### Remixing Code